cs1730/csx730-uthread/README.md

 _fiber_, is one that is scheduled in user mode instead of kernel mode.
 In user mode, only a single thread can execute at a time.
-After some time, the current thread that is executing will be temporarily interrupted by some signal, the disposition of which should save the state of the thread, then context switch to another thread without requiring either thread's cooperation.
+After some time, the current thread that is executing will be temporarily interrupted by some signal, the disposition of which should context switch to another thread without requiring either thread's cooperation.
 The basic idea is that these context switches should occur so quickly that all threads appear to execute concurrently.

 Each thread gets its own stack that is separate from the stack of the calling process but somewhere within the process's virtual memory space.
 While this new stack space